 - There is no longer an overnight train option between Budapest and Berlin.

-For books printed before July 2017, the following may also apply:
+For books printed before June 2019, the following may apply:

 - Jókai Bisztró has closed.